zoey1998/Fundamentals-BME-Design/PrototypingSkills/ElectronicsDesign.md

 ## Voltage Regulators
 * Produce a constant output voltage for input voltage higher than desired output.
 * Handles power fluctuations / discharging sources.
+* Dissipates appreciable energy (commonly equipped with a heat sink).

 ## Voltage Protection (Voltage Clippers / Limiters)
 * Use of diodes to prevent voltage spikes from causing component damage.